 If the ice front does not recover to its previous extent some time after the calving event, then it tells us that the ice front is retreating, and this is then when there is cause for concern.

 Iceberg calving is a complex process, which we are still working on representing robustly in ice sheet models.
 It is a triggered by lots of different factors.
-In the game we simply remove a block when the ice shelf reaches a critical thickness, to give the penguin a spot to jump into the water.
+In the game we simply remove a block when the ice shelf reaches a critical thickness, to give the penguin or seal a spot to jump off the ice.

 Ocean water around the planet varies in its temperature and saltiness (salinity).
 This changes its density, which helps cause ocean currents to form.
 When the water is dense it sinks, so these currents form at different levels in the ocean.
 Wind blowing across the surface of the ocean also helps to drive ocean currents, and changes in the wind can modify ocean currents that will impact on marine ice sheets.

 At the edges of the ice sheet, and under the ice shelf, the water is very cold and fresh as it is formed from melting ice.
 In the deeper ocean around Antarctica there is an ocean current called Circumpolar Deep Water (CDW) which flows around the continent.
 This water is a few degrees warmer than the melted-ice-water, so if it comes into contact with an ice shelf, it will cause much higher melting of that ice shelf.
 Sometimes changing weather patterns cause wind directions and speeds to change, driving the water from the deep ocean to under the ice shelf.

 A major impact of a warmer climate is a change in sea ice conditions. sea ice forms a barrier between the wind and the ocean surface, damping the effect of the wind on the ocean currents.
 If the sea ice is reduced, the wind may have more ability to cause warmer water to flow beneath the ice shelves.